How to Detect a Gas Leak

 Natural gas makes up a large proportion of energy usage in American homes—a little over 42% of residential properties, in fact!
 Still, the average person often has no idea what to do if they suspect a gas leak.
 Know the signs before time, and save yourself the stress later.

-If you detect this smell, there’s a good chance you have a gas leak, and you might even get an idea about what room or what part of the room it is in, such as the kitchen or boiler room.
+If you detect this smell, there’s a good chance you have a gas leak, and you might even get an idea about what room or part of the room it is in, such as the kitchen or boiler room.

 Gas is invisible, but that doesn’t mean there aren’t signs around that point to a gas leak.
 It might not be easy to spot around your kitchen or bedroom, but it will become more apparent in outdoor environments.